twinpath/app/README.md

 ### Authenticated Certificates
 `GET /api/v1/certificates`
 Retrieves user-specific leaf certificates.
 Requires `X-API-KEY` header.

+## 🔄 CI/CD & Automated Deployment

+The project includes an automation script for seamless deployment on aaPanel:

+### 1. Script Setup
+1. Locate `deploy.sh.example` and rename it to `deploy.sh` on your server.
+2. Edit `deploy.sh` and provide your specific paths and Telegram credentials.
+3. Make the script executable: `chmod +x deploy.sh`.

+### 2. aaPanel Webhook Integration
+1. In aaPanel, install the **Webhook** app.
+2. Create a new Webhook and paste the following command:
+    ```bash
+    /bin/bash /www/wwwroot/your-project-path/deploy.sh
+    ```
+3. Copy the Webhook URL provided by aaPanel.

+### 3. GitHub Integration
+1. Go to your GitHub repository **Settings > Webhooks**.
+2. Click **Add webhook**.
+3. Paste your aaPanel Webhook URL into the **Payload URL**.
+4. Set **Content type** to `application/json`.
+5. Select **Just the push event** and click **Add webhook**.

+Now, every time you push to the `main` branch, aaPanel will automatically pull the latest code, install dependencies, run migrations, and build assets.

 ## 📦 License
 Refer to the [LICENSE](LICENSE) file for details.